Skip to content

 Resolution

 You can record actions that users, roles, and AWS services take on your Amazon S3 resources, and maintain log records for audits and compliance requests.
-To record actions taken on your Amazon S3 resources, you can use server access logging, AWS CloudTrail logging, or a combination of both.
+To record actions on your Amazon S3 resources, you can use server access logs, AWS CloudTrail logs, or a combination of both.

-To activate server access logging, see Turning on Amazon S3 server access logging.
+To activate server access logs, see Turning on Amazon S3 server access logging.

 To analyze the server access logs with Amazon Athena, see How do I use Amazon Athena to analyze my Amazon S3 server access logs?

-To activate CloudTrail logging, see Turning on CloudTrail event logging for S3 buckets and objects.
+To activate CloudTrail logs, see Turning on CloudTrail event logging for S3 buckets and objects.

 Related information